 Moneys standing to the credit of or to be credited to the Public Trustee’s Account by the Public Trustee or any officer, servant, or person acting or presuming to act under the authority of this Act shall be deemed to be property of the Crown for the purposes of this Act, and shall be recoverable in like manner as money due to the Crown is recoverable.

-[Section 43 amended by No. 49 of 1996 s.
+[Section 43 amended: No. 49 of 1996 s.
 64.]

 44. Advances for administration purposes or against shares